ForestMars/Zorobot/domain/scheduler/intents/general.md

 - chow
 - ciao4now
 - chow4now
-- thats ewhogh
+- thats enough
-- thats ewhogh for now
+- thats enough for now
 - no more for now
 - stop texting me
 - STOP